JonathanWu1818/Projects/Weather Project JWu/README.md

           mean of the corresponding attributes from the corresponding season.

     price_demand_average.py
-        - Computes daily average of the price demand data is computed
+        - Computes the daily average energy demand from the data

     split.py
         - Unused features are removed from the data